Aditya-Jahagirdar4/my-app/README.md

 # CROPIQ SOLUTIONS
 ```
-⬆️  THIS  IS A ML MODEL BASED CROP  INFECTION DETECTION PLATFORM (Replace above with your app's name)
+⬆️  THIS  IS A ML MODEL BASED CROP  INFECTION DETECTION PLATFORM
 ```

 Description of the app ...